Persistent Postural Perceptual Dizziness and cervical spine instability

 Concussion and whiplash

 Some people who suffer from Persistent Postural Perceptual Dizziness have their origin of symptoms in a whiplash or concussion event.
-When they contact us they describe their challenges as one that they have been dealing with for years.
+When they contact us they describe their challenges as ones that they have been dealing with for years.
 They tell us their stories and these stories have a common thread through them of conditions and symptoms of cervical spine instability.
 Their stories go something like this:

 In the people we see with similar medical histories, maybe like yourself, Persistent Postural Perceptual Dizziness is one of many conditions that they suffer from.
-In people with post-concussion syndrome, symptoms can be long-term, mysterious, unexplained and their post-concussion syndrome has now turned into a persistent post-concussion syndrome.
+In people with post-concussion syndrome, symptoms can be long-term, mysterious, and unexplained and their post-concussion syndrome has now turned into a persistent post-concussion syndrome.
 Please see our article: When persistent post-concussion syndrome turns into a neurologic mystery.
-It describes patient’s medical journeys and the challenges they face and how restoring cervical spine stability may help them.
+It describes patients’ medical journeys and the challenges they face and how restoring cervical spine stability may help them.

 Upper cervical instability and vestibular disorders